tim-honchel/successful-startup/README.md

 I wanted the benefits of domain entities (defining and enforcing rules of data entities) without the complexity of AutoMapper.
 I tried creating domain entity interfaces, but interfaces cannot contain fields or properties, only methods.
 Instead I used abstract classes and derived the data entities from those, but the problem was the application could still not implicitly cast the child class to the parent class type and abstract classes cannot be implemented.
 So I switched the domain entities to a normal base class and used mapping.
 I started with a custom mapper, but realized that was more complex than using Automapper.
 I used AutoMapper, however I created an EntityConverter class containing an overloaded Convert method.
 Depending on the object type passed in, it returns the corresponding data or domain type, making it unnecessary to use the mapper in the presentation layer.
 I created a similar converter to convert API ViewModels to Data entities.

 ### Migrations
 After setting up the DbContext, I used the Package Manager Console to Add-Migration and Update-Database.
 This created the database and later on updated the schema as I made changes to the entities.
 I learned that it's not necessary to delete the database and previous migrations when you want to add a new migration.
 Entity Framework will update the existing database, using the new migration.
+I also experimented with the SQL Server Database project template, but learned that this is considered a state-based database strategy and decided to stick with a migration-based strategy for this project.

 ### NUnit Testing
 To make class members accessible to tests, I used the [assembly: InternalsVisibleTo("test_project_name")] attribute and changed certain private members to internal.
 I also divided certain methods (i.e. EmailSender.SendEmailAsync) into multiple methods so I could test each part individually.
 I used Moq for contexts, factories, HttpMessageHandler, services, and repositories, which often requires the "virtual" keyword in the original method in order to override them in Moq's Setup and Verify methods and the use of interfaces rather than instances.
 I used GenFu to generate mock data for the mock context could return.
 I used Shouldly for assertion, because I find it more intuitive.
 I separated the Arrange, Act, and Assert areas with an empty line.